sidmeister/cs-598-dlh-team87/README.md

 ### The below notebook files perform training and writing evaluative results to the hard drive.

 1. Run `07-Timeseries-Baseline.ipynb` to run timeseries baseline model, LSTM and GRU, across 128 and 256 dimensionality of the output space for the RNN models.
+This notebook requires a `/results/timeseries-baseline` directory to be created.

 1. Run `08-Multimodal-Baseline.ipynb` to generate the baseline multi-modal model.
 This model will train using all types of embeddings: concat, word2vec, fasttext, and biobert to predict 4 different clinical tasks (hosp_mort, icu_mort, los_3, los_7).
+This notebook requires a `/results/multimodal-baseline` directory to be created.

 1. Run `09-Proposed-Model.ipynb` to run proposed model to predict 4 different clinical tasks (hosp_mort, icu_mort, los_3, los_7).
+This notebook requires a `/results/cnn` directory to be created.

 ## Evaluation Code